-In [10, 16, 6] the authors studied the use of probabilistic DLs and various approaches for representing uncertainty in DLs.
+In [11, 19, 7, 12] the authors studied the use of probabilistic DLs and various approaches for representing uncertainty in DLs.

 Moreover, some works have started to appear about learning the probabilistic parameters or the whole structure of probabilistic ontologies.
-These are motivated, on one hand, from the fact that specifying the values of the probabilities is a difficult task for humans and data is usually available that could be leveraged for tuning them, and, on the other hand, from the fact that in some domains there exist poor-structured knowledge bases which could be improved [10,9].
+These are motivated, on one hand, from the fact that specifying the values of the probabilities is a difficult task for humans and data is usually available that could be leveraged for tuning them, and, on the other hand, from the fact that in some domains there exist poor-structured knowledge bases which could be improved [11, 10].
+A knowledge base with a refined structure and instance data coherent with it permits more powerful reasoning, better consistency checking and improved querying possibilities.

 In Probabilistic Logic Programming (PLP) various proposals for representing uncertainty have been presented.
-One of the most successful approaches is the distribution semantics [15].
-In [3,14,11] the authors proposed an approach to represent probabilistic axioms in DLs called DISPONTE ("DIstribution Semantics for Probabilistic ONTologiEs"), which adapts the distribution semantics for Probabilistic Logic Programming to DLs.
+One of the most successful approaches is the distribution semantics [17].
+In [3, 16, 13] the authors proposed an approach to represent probabilistic axioms in DLs called DISPONTE ("DIstribution Semantics for Probabilistic ONTologiEs"), which adapts the distribution semantics for Probabilistic Logic Programming to DLs.